cmbaike/SeleniumWebDriverFramework/README.md

 - -Dbrowser=chrome
 - -Dbrowser=ie

-_You don't need to download the IEDriverServer, or chromedriver binaries, they are already added to the project directory._
+-You don't need to download the IEDriverServer, or chromedriver binaries, they are already added to the project directory._

-_You can specify a grid to connect to where you can choose your browser, browser version and platform:_
+-You can specify a grid to connect to where you can choose your browser, browser version and platform:_

 - -Dremote=true
 - -DseleniumGridURL=http://{username}:{accessKey}@ondemand.saucelabs.com:80/wd/hub